zukunft/zukunft.com/docs/llm/pending_prio_2.md

 add all missing

-add a '8' url prefix that is used to include the database values in the url for the url_to_html function to confirm the changes

-Add a hidden json to the get request to detect the value changed or use 0 prefix for url vars

 use the '8' prefixed values (urlVar::PRE) to create a complex parallel change workflow.
 To detect the real user change requests and prevent overwriting other user change during the edit view is shown
 -> test wordflow
 1. user_a opens the edit view